 Let me share one more story with you that highlights what I just said.
 The year before I was in Nepal, I was in Europe and Russia, covering 14 countries in two months.
 I arrived in the city of Berlin the day after the people began to tear down the Berlin wall.
 It was an amazing privilege to be there and witness history in the making.

 If you aren’t aware, at that time Berlin was a city situated in the heart of East Germany.
 Today there is only one united Germany, but back then it was split into separate countries of East and West.
 The West enjoyed a free democracy and the East was controlled by Communism.

-As we slowly passed through the border, I was overcome with the presence of the Holy Spirit and even though I wasn’t seeing anything in the form of a vision, I had a very clear understanding of God’s anger against this system.
+At that moment, I had an encounter with the Lord where I was overcome with the presence of the Holy Spirit and even though I wasn’t seeing anything in the form of a vision, I had a very clear understanding of God’s anger against this system.
 That type of discernment is every bit good and powerful as any picture we can see.
 Both manifestations are Him, lifting us into the heavens where we can understand by the spirit.

 I stood in the hallway of the train and pointed my finger out the window.
 With absolute confidence, assurance and a sense of authority, I spoke out loud to the walls and machine gun towers and the spirits behind it all.
 I decreed the general sense I had of God’s anger against those dark spiritual forces and was commanding them to be torn down in the name of Jesus.

 Fast forward a few weeks later.
 I’m now back home in Cleveland, Ohio.
 It was morning and I was waking up.
 Climbing out of bed, before my feet hit the floor I became strongly aware of God’s judgement.
 I didn’t know what it meant, but the sense of it was thick in the atmosphere around me.